pepa65/eqr/README.md

 cargo rel  # Alias in .cargo/config.toml
 ```

-The binary will be at `target/x86_64-unknown-linux-musl/release/qr`
+The binaries will be in `target/x86_64-unknown-linux-musl/release/`

 ### Install with cargo-binstall
 Even without a full Rust toolchain, rust binaries can be installed with the static binary `cargo-binstall`: